Steff Gruber: Internet

 Steff Gruber was a hacker of the first hour.
 As an internet pioneer, he was already surfing through cyberspace when it was still based on government, military and university computers.
-Through his Cultnet association, founded in 1980 for likeminded internet freaks, he was responsible for the birth of the very first Internet Service Provider (ISP) in Switzerland.
+Through his Cultnet association, founded in 1980 for likeminded internet freaks, he was responsible for the birth of the very first Internet service provider (ISP) in Switzerland.
 The first ‘Public Internet Dialup’, Cultnet.uucp (which later became cultnet.com and cult.net), was originally a service provided free of charge to registered users.
 The CULTNET e.V.
 Communication Society for Art & Science, for example, was aimed at establishing a communication medium for film creators in the form of a culture database.
 But at the time this digital service met with limited success.
 Thus for ten years Gruber was practically the only beneficiary of his own internet facility.
-Cultnet differed from subsequent internet service providers in its financing and its aims.
+Cultnet differed from subsequent ISPs in its financing and its aims.
 It was not focused on profit, and at times was dependent on sponsors.
 1989 saw the founding of the firm NETLINK AG.
 However, it proved impossible to procure the necessary venture capital, because none of the potential investors believed in the vision of a comprehensive global internet.
 In 1991, 180 people were making use of Cultnet as a platform for the exchange of ideas and information.
 Steff Gruber's firm Pixxel.com meanwhile created ‘internet identities’ by designing domains with memorable names, while at the same time offering related services.
 For example, in 1995 the first Swiss search engine was launched in the form of web.ch.
 Gruber has created and sold internet names like MICROMANIA.COM and LOVEIT.COM.
 And his sale of another domain in the year 2000 made a considerable media impact.
 When the software giant Microsoft gave the name Xbox to its new gaming console, it was unaware that the internet name XBOX.COM had been taken by Steff Gruber years ago.
 Gruber has realised many projects through the sale of internet domains.

 Steff Gruber's involvement with the internet extends to artistic projects, like the multimedia installation webdesire.com/project02, shown for the first time in 2001 at the Yellow House in Flims in connection with the exhibition Die Schaukel.
 Eine Ausstellung zu Erotik [The Swing – an Exhibition in Erotics].